JiayuYANG/CVP-MVSNet/README.md

 `sh eval.sh`

-When finished, you can find depth maps in `output_pretrained` folder.
+When finished, you can find depth maps in `outputs_pretrained` folder.

 ### 5. Generate point clouds and reproduce DTU results